jonathb/spanish-olamundo/1_spanish.md

 - En su cama only provides extra information about where.

 - You could have the one word sentence: Duerme. <ENG she's sleeping but literally "She sleeps">

+- Same applies to entrar <VI> enter, go in, come in.

+-- ¿Quién entró en la casa? = Who entered the house? <NB because VI, NO DIRECT OBJ so "en la casa">

+- NB this consturction with a SPA VI that owuld have VT-like usage in ENG.

+- cannot say "entered the house" ENG VI because entrar is VI in SPA

 - NOTICE UP FRONT THE DIFFICULT REFLEXIVE gustar (to be pleasing) - Me gustan los plátanos.